mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_backup_schedule.html.markdown

 * `retention_unit` - (Required) Scope of the backup policy item: days, weeks, or months.
 * `retention_value` - (Required) Value to associate with `retention_unit`.

+### Snapshot Distribution
+*
+* `cloud_provider` - (Required) Human-readable label that identifies the cloud provider that stores the snapshot copy. i.e. "AWS" "AZURE" "GCP"
+* `frequencies` - (Required) List that describes which types of snapshots to copy. i.e. "HOURLY" "DAILY" "WEEKLY" "MONTHLY" "ON_DEMAND"
+* `region_name` - (Required) Target region to copy snapshots belonging to replicationSpecId to.
+Please supply the 'Atlas Region' which can be found under https://www.mongodb.com/docs/atlas/reference/cloud-providers/ 'regions' link
+* `replication_spec_id` -(Required) Unique 24-hexadecimal digit string that identifies the replication object for a zone in a cluster.
+For global clusters, there can be multiple zones to choose from.
+For sharded clusters and replica set clusters, there is only one zone in the cluster.
+To find the Replication Spec Id, do a GET request to Return One Cluster in One Project and consult the replicationSpecs array https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#operation/returnOneCluster
+* `should_copy_oplogs` - (Required) Flag that indicates whether to copy the oplogs to the target region.
+You can use the oplogs to perform point-in-time restores.

 ## Attributes Reference